apache/sling-org-apache-sling-app-cms/docs/intro.md

 # Project Intro

 This page will give you an introduction of the structure of the Sling CMS project and some idea of how all of this comes together.
-If you aren't planning on extending or contributing to Sling CMS, this probably isn't necessary fot you.
+If you aren't planning on extending or contributing to Sling CMS, this probably isn't necessary for you.

 ## Project Structure